 - Marriott Bonvoy™

 We recommend you only transfer points if you know exactly how you plan on using them.
 If you calculate the point value, after transfer, it find it to be less than $0.01 per point, you are better off holding on to your Ultimate Rewards points.
 You can pay for the booking, and use your UR points retroactively as statement credit to pay for the purchase – this will result in a much better value.

 How Does the Chase Sapphire Preferred® Card Compare Against Other Credit Cards?

-To get an idea of how the Chase Sapphire Preferred® Card preforms against the competition, we have put together the following side-by-side comparisons to other leading travel rewards cards.
+To get an idea of how the Chase Sapphire Preferred® Card performs against the competition, we have put together the following side-by-side comparisons to other leading travel rewards cards.

 Chase Sapphire Preferred® Card vs Capital One® Venture® Rewards Credit Card

 The Capital One® Venture® Rewards Credit Card has a 2% rewards rate on all spending – which is better or worse than the Chase Sapphire Preferred® Card, depending on how your spending is divided.
 If your monthly purchases lean more frequently towards dining and travel, then the Chase Sapphire Preferred® Card will produce better results – otherwise the Capital One® Venture® Rewards Credit Card will be supreme.
-As far as welcome bonuses are concerned, the Chase Sapphire Preferred® Card packs the bigger punch, with a bonus worth up to $625 when redeemed for travel through CUR – a whole $125 more in value over that of the Capital One® Venture® Rewards Credit Card.
+As far as welcome bonuses are concerned, the Chase Sapphire Preferred® Card packs the bigger punch, with a bonus worth up to $750 when redeemed for travel through CUR.

 Chase Sapphire Preferred® Card vs American Express® Gold Card